I am an Assistant Professor in the Department of Statistics at George Mason University.

 A complete list of publications, conference presentations, and other research experience can be found in my CV.

-I am maintaining several stable R packages on CRAN and Bioconductor as well as several experimental software tools available on my GitHub and UBC GitLab pages.
+I am maintaining several stable R packages on CRAN and Bioconductor as well as a few experimental software tools available on my GitHub and GitLab pages.

 Robust Linear Regression with Compositional Covariates

 Methods for robustly fitting regression models where the explanatory variables are compositional.
 Includes bootstrap methods for classical robust regression and compositional robust regression.View on CRAN